sandrajohn2/Google_Data_Analytics_Case_Study/README.md

 ```

 ### Weight
-The mean weight is 158.8 with a BMI of 25.19.
-For reference, the [National Heart, Blood, and Lung Institute](https://www.nhlbi.nih.gov/health/heart-healthy-living/healthy-weight#:~:text=Language%20switcher&text=A%20healthy%20weight%20for%20adults,more%20information%20about%20these%20topics.&text=Your%20browser%20can't%20play%20this%20video.&text=An%20error%20occurred.,is%20disabled%20in%20your%20browser.) states that healthy BMI range is typically between 18.5 and 24.9.
+The mean weight is 158.8, with a BMI of 25.19.
+For reference, the [National Heart, Blood, and Lung Institute](https://www.nhlbi.nih.gov/health/heart-healthy-living/healthy-weight#:~:text=Language%20switcher&text=A%20healthy%20weight%20for%20adults,more%20information%20about%20these%20topics.&text=Your%20browser%20can't%20play%20this%20video.&text=An%20error%20occurred.,is%20disabled%20in%20your%20browser.) states that the healthy BMI range is typically between 18.5 and 24.9.
 ```
 WeightPounds        BMI
  Min.   :116.0   Min.   :21.45